 - Services offered.
 What type of photography services do you offer?
 Do you also do video?
 How about products such as prints or albums?
 Check out these best photo printing services.

 - Rate structure.
 This is a great time to consider rates.
 Research your local market to find how much photographers charge for your level of expertise in your part of the world.

-- Marketing venues (and budget, if any).
-Where are you going to be marketing your business?
+- Marketing.
+How are you going to market your photography business?
 Social media?
 Print ads?
 Word of mouth?
 In-person networking?
 What sort of budget do you have for these marketing tactics?